Infographic

 Download

-Canada has proposed some notable changes to its AML/TF law to address money laundering (ML) and terrorist financing (TF) risks
+Canada has passed some notable changes to its AML/TF law to address money laundering (ML) and terrorist financing (TF) risks

-1. Require traders to report on the import and export of goods to the Canada Border Services Agency (CBSA).
+1. Requires traders to report on the import and export of goods to the Canada Border Services Agency (CBSA).

-• Protect the integrity of Canada’s financial system
+• Protects the integrity of Canada’s financial system

-• Mitigate money laundering and terrorist financing risks associated with the import and export of goods
+• Mitigates money laundering and terrorist financing risks associated with the import and export of goods

-• Align Canada’s AML/ATF framework with international best practices and enhance the Regime’s efficiency and effectiveness
+• Aligns Canada’s AML/ATF framework with international best practices and enhance the Regime’s efficiency and effectiveness

-• Address international obligations for Canada under the FATF and positively impact Canada’s international reputation
+• Addresses international obligations for Canada under the FATF and positively impact Canada’s international reputation

 SymphonyAI delivers an end-to-end portfolio of AML/TF compliance products to meet the needs associated with some of these key changes.